Iamlelu/snake_game/README.md

 # snake_game
-This is a simple snake game built with python using turtle graphics To show case
+A snake game built with python using turtle graphics To show case
            1. Classes and objects
            2. File handling